Collaborative robot, Industrial robot, Baxter robot, Sawyer robot cons, pros and uses

 Humans are still needed to supervise and teach Baxter to perform tasks, Baxter robot is not a threat to human jobs because Baxter’s ability is limited in tasks such as quality assurance or small assembly where things like sensing tension are important, a human is unlikely to be replaced by robots like Baxter.

-Baxter robot performs the repetitive task of line loading, machine tending, kitting, packaging, and material handling, It simulates the task of moving things around repetitively for hours, Baxter robot can be manually-trained by in house staff to perform specific tasks, It has a camera in order to see what it is doing, It has a form of feeling to be trained to do certain tasks, It is affordable, it makes jobs for maintenance, Baxter costs $22,000 as a base model.
+Baxter robot performs the repetitive task of line loading, machine tending, kitting, packaging, and material handling, It simulates the task of moving things around repetitively for hours, Baxter robot can be manually-trained by in-house staff to perform specific tasks, It has a camera to see what it is doing, It has a form of feeling to be trained to do certain tasks, It is affordable, it makes jobs for maintenance, Baxter costs $22,000 as a base model.

 One of the main differences between Baxter and other industrial robots is the price, Most industrial robots cost $100,000 or more to purchase, and much more to maintain & operate due to the need for programmers to write the code that controls them, They need to have specialized environments built around them to work efficiently and keep humans safe, so you have to factor in engineering & construction costs, This requires a substantial investment.